YicongHong/Recurrent-VLN-BERT/README.md

 Please read Peter Anderson's VLN paper for the [R2R Navigation task](https://arxiv.org/abs/1711.07280).

-Our code is based on the code structure of the [EnvDrop](https://github.com/airsplay/R2R-EnvDrop).

 ### Reproduce Testing Results

 To replicate the performance reported in our paper, load the trained network weights and run validation: